HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 [AMP](https://amp.dev/) (previously called Accelerated Mobile Pages) is an open source HTML framework that was launched by Google in 2015 as a way to help pages to give a faster loading speed, especially on mobile devices.
 AMP can be implemented as an alternate version of existing web pages or can be used to develop your pages using the AMP framework from scratch.

-When there’s an AMP version available for a page, it will be shown by Google in Mobile search results, along the AMP logo.
+When there's an AMP version available for a page, it will be shown by Google in Mobile search results, along the AMP logo.

 It is also important to note that while AMP usage is not a ranking factor for Google (or any other search engine), web speed is a ranking factor.

-Additionally, AMP is at the moment a requirement to be featured in Google’s Top Stories carousel in mobile search results–which is an important feature for news related publications.
+Additionally, AMP is at the moment a requirement to be featured in Google's Top Stories carousel in mobile search results–which is an important feature for news related publications.
 However, this will change in May next year, when non-AMP content will become eligible as long as it meets the [Google News content policies](https://support.google.com/news/publisher-center/answer/6204050) and provides a great [page experience](https://developers.google.com/search/docs/guides/page-experience) as [announced by Google in November this year](https://developers.google.com/search/blog/2020/11/timing-for-page-experience).

 When checking the usage of AMP as an alternate version of a non-AMP based page, it was found that 0.69% of mobile web home pages and 0.81% of desktop ones were including an "amphtml" tag pointing to an AMP version.
 Although the adoption is still very low, this is a slight improvement from [last year's AMP related Web Almanac data findings](../2019/seo#amp), in which only 0.62% of mobile home pages contained a link to an AMP version.